 - A few months later I found a job posting to work in communications for the ELCA.
 I applied, praying they’d consider me for an interview.
 That was nearly five years ago in March.

-- I’d always dreamed of working for a magazine, but one that mattered.
+- Since seventh grade, I’d dreamed of working for a magazine, but one that mattered.
 I’ve been through two department restructures since starting at the ELCA and I honestly feel like I’ve landed in my dream career.